 The bureaucratic problems have now been overcome and the clinic is at last open and providing a full service for local people.

-The staff house is complete and it is expected that the rainwater project will be completed soon after Easter.
-The clinic will then be fully functional with staff accommodation on site and a good supply of water.
+The staff house is complete and the rainwater project was completed soon after Easter.
+The clinic is now fully functional with staff accommodation on site and a good supply of water.

 We are very grateful to our colleagues in Tanzania who have made this possible, with help from FUM.
 It has been a long haul but well worthwhile and it will make a huge difference to the local villagers.

 Progress with the staff house was paused when the state electricity company Tanesco announced that the National Grid would be coming to the village, but added that for the staff house the £1500 cost was payable without delay.

 Kaliua District Council proposed that this money should be found by using wooden windows rather than long last aluminium ones and by not having tiled floors and walls.

 By chance FUM received an unexpected legacy for this amount following the death of long standing member Johnnie Walker.
 As a result the building will soon be completed with the original tiles and aluminium windows and be connected to the mains electricity grid.